 The TEE plays a critical role in the secure boot process in that the TEE boots after the initial ROM boot but before the REE.
 Indeed, the TEE can boot the REE as part of the boot sequence, and doing so allows the REE image to be verified so that remedial action can be taken, if necessary.

-There are many resources available from MCU-based devices through a set of extensions (more on this in the article, “ ”).that illustrate the usefulness of TrustZone for IoT.
-Interest in TrustZone has steadily increased since ARM recently made the technology available to
+There are many resources available fromthat illustrate the usefulness of TrustZone for IoT.
+Interest in TrustZone has steadily increased since ARM recently made the technology available to MCU-based devices through a set of extensions (more on this in the article, “ ”).

 Secure boot: Strategy, not check box